wpwupingwp/OGU/README.md

 * Analyze

-    Firstly, BarcodeFinder evaluate variance of each alignment by calculating Pi, Shannon Index, observed resolution, tree value and terminal branch length, etc. If the result is lower than given threshold, i.e., it does not have efficient resolution, this alignment were skipped.
+    Firstly, BarcodeFinder evaluate variance of each alignment by calculating Pi, Shannon Index, observed resolution, tree resolution and average terminal branch length, etc. If the result is lower than given threshold, i.e., it does not have efficient resolution, this alignment were skipped.

     Next, a sliding-window scan will be performed for those alignments passed the test.
 The high-variance region (variance "hotspot") were picked and